-The Critical Care Trauma Center (CCTC) at London Health Sciences Centre's (LHSC) Victoria Hospital is a 30 bed medical-surgical-trauma unit.
+The Critical Care Trauma Center (CCTC) at London Health Sciences Centre's (LHSC) Victoria Hospital is a 35 bed medical-surgical-trauma unit.
 Our patient population is adults over 18 years of age.
-There is a separate Pediatric Critical Care Unit (PCCU) located opposite to the visitors' entrance to CCTC.
+There is a separate Pediatric Critical Care Unit (PCCU) located across the hall from the CCTC.

-The CCTC cares for patients who require intensive care after trauma or surgical procedures (including vascular, thoracic, gynecology and otolaryngology), obstetrical complications, cancer, sepsis (serious infections or complex medical disorders (including respiratory and renal diseases).
-CCTC is a referral center for the Southwest Local Health Integration Network (SW-LHIN).
+The CCTC cares for patients who require intensive care after trauma or surgical procedures (including vascular, thoracic, gynecology and otolaryngology), obstetrical complications, cancer, sepsis (serious infections) or complex medical disorders (including respiratory, neurological, cardiovascular and renal diseases).
+CCTC is a referral center for the South West Local Health Integration Network (SW-LHIN).

-CCTC provides high quality critical care services by staff who are specially trained to meet the complex needs of critically ill patients.
+CCTC provides high quality critical care services by staff with advanced knowledge and skill.
 Our Critical Care Outreach Team (CCOT) provides additional support to adult patients at Victoria Hospital who are outside the walls of the CCTC.
-This includes follow-up care after discharge to a ward.
+This includes follow-up care after discharge from CCTC or support for patients with medical emergencies on the ward.
 The CCOT team is comprised of CCTC nurses, physicians and respiratory therapists who work in CCTC.